ab9x3jhx6a/TravelsofTime/README.md

 # TravelsofTime
-# Shift is the grab button
+Shift is the grab button, R is the reset.